Leprosy in India: History

 India is considered the point of origin of leprosy with skeletal evidence of the disease dating to 2000 B.C.
 The disease is thought to have spread through trade and war to other parts of Asia, the Middle East, North Africa, and later Europe and the Americas.
 In ancient Indian society, individuals suffering from leprosy were alienated because the disease was chronic, contagious, resulted in disfigurement, had no cure at the time, and was associated with sin.
 In colonial India, the government enacted the Lepers Act, 1898, which institutionalised leprosy victims and separated them based on gender to prevent reproduction.
 These laws mainly affected the poor because those who were self-sufficient were not obligated to be isolated or seek medical treatment.

 In 1991, India contained 75% of the world's leprosy cases.
+In Mumbai, the only dedicated centre for leprosy has been the Acworth Leprosy Hospital which opened in 1980.
 Leprosy treatment was handled by the National Leprosy Elimination Programme, which was completely separated from other healthcare services.
 In 2005, this was incorporated into the broader healthcare system, and shortly afterwards, India announced that it had eliminated leprosy as a public health problem.
 However, this only means that there is less than 1 person in 10,000 infected with the disease.
 There is a lower percentage of affected individuals, but this number is still enormous in absolute terms, and India still makes up 58.8% of the world's leprosy cases.
 Since this announcement, funding for leprosy prevention and education programs has been drastically reduced.
 The prevalence and rate of infection have remained steady from 2005 to 2015, and there are still significant delays in treatment, both from the patients and the healthcare system itself, due to a lack of knowledge about the disease.
 Current programs include house-to-house examinations designed to identify hidden cases of leprosy.